-Lough Dan is a great location to have your county camp or County Shield Competition.
-There is lots of space for both group and patrol size pitches and we supply some metal altar fires, fire wood, pioneering and rafting equipment.
+Lough Dan is still a great location to have your county camp or County Shield Competition.
+There is a reasonable amount of space for both group and patrol size pitches and we supply some metal altar fires, fire wood, pioneering and rafting equipment.
 There is also a range of self-lead on-site activities that are included in the camp fee (see section on “Activities”) and we have a few staff lead activities that we charge for and which need to be booked in advance.

 County shield competitions often ask for more space and facilities than are available.
-It is Lough Dan policy to be inclusive and to accommodate all groups and events that want to camp and as such we do not give a county competition exclusivity.
-You may therefore have to arrange sites so that the fit into the area available and if it rains the wet weather shelter needs to be shared with everyone else on site.
+It is Lough Dan policy to be inclusive and to accommodate numerous groups that want to camp and as such we do not give a county competition or county camp exclusivity.
+Max group/event size is 250.
+Even then they will need to consider proper traffic and waste management and they may have to arrange their sites so that they fit into the area available.
+If it rains the wet weather shelter needs to be shared with everyone else on site.

-We have noticed over the last while that the County Shield Completions and some group camps have got stuck in a bit of a rut by remaining on the site and not taking full advantage of the magnificent area surrouning the centre.
-Some also seem to slip into the dreadful trap of over complicating the completion and running yet another series of bases that you could run anywhere rather than getting into Wild Wicklow and the Wicklow Mountains National Park that surrounds the centre.
+Lough Dan works well when groups use our philosophy of Pitch & Get Out for a good part of their program, out into all that the Wicklow Mountains National Park has to offer.
+This puts less strain on the facilities and ensures a more exciting program.
+We have noticed that some County Shield Completions and some group camps have got stuck in a bit of a rut by remaining on the site and not taking full advantage of the magnificent area surrounding the center.
+Some slip into running a series of bases (many of which you could run in your den) rather than getting out into Wild Wicklow and the Wicklow Mountains National Park that surrounds the center.